takamuffin/aws-foundry-ssl/README.md

 It should be pretty automated from there.
 Again, just be careful of the LetsEncrypt TLS issuance limits.

-If need be, set the LetsEncrypt TLS testing option to `False` in the CloudFormation setup if you are debugging a failed stack deploy.
+If need be, set the LetsEncrypt TLS testing option to `False` in the CloudFormation setup while you're debugging a failed stack deploy.
 Should you run out of LetsEncrypt TLS requests, you'll need to wait one week before trying again.

 ## Security and Updates

-As of the `v1.1.0` release, Linux auto-patching is enabled by default.
-A utility script `utils/kernel_updates.sh` also exists to help you manage this if you want to disable or re-enable or run it.
+Linux auto-patching is enabled by default.
+A utility script `utils/kernel_updates.sh` also exists to help you manage this if you want to disable, re-enable, or run it manually.

 It's also recommended to SSH into the instance and run `sudo dnf upgrade` every so often to make sure your packages are up to date with the latest fixes and security releases.